afrisenti-semeval/afrisent-semeval-2023/README.md

 # Sentiment Lexicon

-We will provide sentiment lexicon in some languages that may be useful for the task.
+We provide [sentiment lexicon](https://github.com/afrisenti-semeval/afrisent-semeval-2023/tree/main/sentiment_lexicon) in some languages that may be useful for the task.

 ## License